Logoi-Linguistics/Logoi-Linguistics/README.md

     "Socrates is a man."
 ; -> '{1} is a {2}.'('Socrates', 'man').

+yes?/Question
+    "Is Socrates a man?"
+; -> true

 prolog/String
     "'{1} is a {2}.'('Socrates', 'man')."
 ; -> '{1} is a {2}.'('Socrates', 'man').